photonstorm/box2d-lite/README.md

 Why frames 200 and 600?
 Because in Frame 200 most of the bodies are in the air, the only contacts are with each other or the pendulum.
 By Frame 600 they're all resting on the floor, so have lots of contacts.

-Here is a the performance monitor flamechart capture of a single frame (frame 200):
+Here is a performance monitor flamechart capture of a single frame (frame 200):

 ![image](pages/flamechartv000.png)